Theme leads

 Patient and public involvement, engagement and participation (PPIEP)

-PPIEP is fundamental to this work and there has already been three rounds of PPIEP input and co-production is incorporated into all work packages.
-Extending the work beyond Oxford, we will also build on expertise at the Universities of Brighton and Birmingham and at Boingboing Social Enterprise, focusing on engaging with young people and people facing multisystemic disadvantage.
+PPIEP is fundamental to this work and there has already been various rounds of PPIEP input and co-production incorporated into all work packages.
+Extending the work beyond Oxford, we will also build on the Boingboing Social Enterprise expertise, focusing on engaging with young people and people facing multisystemic disadvantage.

 Increasing research capacity

 This is a highly innovative and novel area for research, that meets significant patient need for non-clinical mental health and wellbeing support.
-The Theme aims to increase capacity and opportunities for interdisciplinary research to support discovery of the complex, multi-level mechanisms underlying human flourishing.
+This theme aims to increase capacity and opportunities for interdisciplinary research, integrating co-researchers from the community, to support discovery of the complex, multi-level mechanisms underlying human flourishing.